johnnygoo321/SmartLights/README.md

 pwd
 sudo 'your_pwd_here'/.venv/bin/python3 app.py
 ```
-In a separate terminal start the frontend application (keep in mind you need to install expo on your mobile device to scan the QR code).
+In a separate terminal start the frontend application (keep in mind you need to install the Expo Go app on your mobile device to scan the QR code).
 Also be sure your PI and mobile device are running under the same network.

 ```